 - Mljet National Park

 Croatia tips for sailing the Dalmatian Coast

 Croatia has around Croatia 1,246 islands, isles, and inlets making its archipelago the largest in the Adriatic Sea.
 Some of them are uninhabited, while some offer gorgeous landscapes.
-Therefore, sailing down the coast and visiting some of the best islands in Croatia truly is a magical experience.
+Therefore, sailing down the coast and visiting some of Croatia’s best islands truly is a magical experience.

-Island hopping in Croatia on your own is absolutely doable but it also depends on the season of your visit and how much time you have.
+Island hopping in Croatia is absolutely doable, but it also depends on the season of your visit and how much time you have.
 Obviously, ferries have more regular schedules during the high seasons.
 So plan accordingly if you want to do it on your own.

-Fortunately for those who have only a few days to spend in Croatia, there are plenty of companies offering full and half-day tours from various Croatian towns to nearby islands.
+Fortunately for those who have only a few days to spend in Croatia, plenty of companies offer full and half-day tours from various Croatian towns to nearby islands.

-If you’ll be visiting Split, you might want to visit five nearby islands and a blue cave.
+If you are visiting Split, you might want to visit five nearby islands and a blue cave.
 Touring Elaphiti Islands from Dubrovnik is one of the most popular attractions for visitors.
 And if you wish to visit Kornati Island, the densest archipelago in the Mediterranean Sea, it’s best done from Zadar.